jerryrogersjr/MakeChangeProject/README.md

 the program had some other features to it.
 I took them out as they were above requirements and kept a copy to build on top of.
-That being said, with the number of pennies to be returned was functioning in a way that would return one less penny that amount total.
-Somewhere in the calculations, it was dropping a penny.
+That being said, with the number of pennies to be returned was functioning in a way that would return one less penny than amount total.
+Somewhere in the calculations, it was dropping a penny (double casting into int).
 I seemed to have gotten it working properly but I will need to revisit my prior code and this code to compare so I fully understand what's going on here.
-A penny may not be a lot but it adds up and an improper result is not okay...for me anyhow :).
+A penny may not be a lot but it adds up and an improper result is not worthy! :).